Nuisance and Noxious Weeds

 - Applying top dressing on soil and over-seeding boulevard lawn turf

-- Mowing grass on a regular basis (at the right height of 2 ½")
+- Mowing grass on a regular basis (at the right height of 6.5 centimetres).

 Effective Lawn Care

-You can grow a strong, hardy lawn by providing adequate moisture, enough nutrients, and good soil.
-These simple steps will also reduce unwanted plants and pests.
-Follow the tips below to maintain your plants' health and to create a vibrant green lawn.
+A strong, hardy lawn can be grown by providing adequate moisture, enough nutrients, and good soil.
+The following simple steps will also reduce unwanted plants and pests.

 Over-watering your lawn can be worse than under-watering your lawn.